 THE FUTURE OF OCEANS

-Summit Institute spearheaded the “Future of Oceans” programming aboard Summit at Sea, gathering six leading ocean conservation organizations to educate attendees on the future of our oceans and ofer innovative, emerging solutions.
+Summit Institute spearheaded the “Future of Oceans” programming aboard Summit at Sea, gathering six leading ocean conservation organizations to educate attendees on the future of our oceans and offer innovative, emerging solutions.
 This Summit Oceans Steering Committee included Conservation International, The Nature Conservancy, Walton Family Foundation, OceanUnite, Schmidt Ocean Partners, and National Geographic.
 This steering committee met over fve months, developing consensus areas for focus, deciding the most pressing problems and the most promising solutions, and as a result presented scientifcally and policy sound content for SAS attendees.
 Committee members presented their unique oceans solutions, which were voted on by attendees, and the inaugural Summit Oceans Prize of $50,000 was awarded to our long-time conservation partner, The Nature Conservancy for their Fish Face project.

 Trails on Powder Mountain